Historical Names - Southeastern Bayous

 Theriot is a prominent Acadian family

-Thibodeaux, or Thibodaux more properly here, is another prominent Acadian family; the town, now city, of Thibodauxville, later Thibodeaux, now Thibodaux, was named after the Acadian (perhaps French Canadian) political leader who served briefly as governor, Henry Schuyler Thibodaux of Terrebonne Parish
+Thibodeaux, or Thibodaux more properly here, is another prominent Acadian family; the town of Thibodauxville, later Thibodeaux, now Thibodaux, was named after the political leader who served briefly as governor, Henry Schuyler Thibodaux of Terrebonne Parish, who may have been an Acadian who emigrated to Louisiana from Canada

-Valenzuéla is a Spanish family name; the village on the upper Bayou Lafourche was founded by Isleños from the Canary Islands in 1779 and was named by Spanish Governor Bernardo de Gálvez in honor of the family of one of his aunts
+Valenzuéla is a Spanish family name; the village on the upper Bayou Lafourche was created in 1779 for Isleños from the Canary Islands and was named by Spanish Governor Bernardo de Gálvez in honor of the family of one of his aunts